 Most computer generated artwork explores abstract, mathematical relationships and systems.
 While this can result in interesting effects, this project has a different aim.
 Each illustration in the series is programmatically drawn by an algorithm, but the goal is to recreate the rendering of an illustrator rather than computer.
-This is acheived by imitating the soft corners and sharp edges of linocut printing techniques, the unintentional mistakes of the human hand and the undirected wandering of natural variation.
-The working title “console.log” makes wry allusion to the frequent need to log information in the process of constructing the drawings.
+This is acheived by imitating the soft corners and crisp edges of linocut printing techniques, the unintentional mistakes of the human hand and the undirected wandering of natural variation.

 The extrusion is made of two basic components — the filled repeated outer ring translated in some direction and a series of curved strokes made parallel to this projection.